School debating in Scotland: YSS Schools' Mace

 The YSS Schools' Mace is a debating competition open to schools across Scotland.
-The Mace has its own format, with two teams of two giving two seven-minute speeches and one four-minute summary speech each.
+The Mace runs in the British Parliamentary Style of debating.
 In the qualifying heats there are three rounds, one motion being long preparation and two being given on the day, and the top teams are chosen to move on to the finals day.
 The finals day also has three rounds (all long prep) where the winners of each debate are allowed to progress to the next round.
 The 2024 winners of the Mace were Sophie Hannigan and Callum Hendry of St Columba's, the other team in the final being Doller Academy's Natalie Yeung and Logan Moss.
 The same St Columba's team were also the 2023 runners up, with that year's winners being Emma Bell and Emma Crow of Broxburn Academy (with Lucy Spencer speaking in the qualifiers).